jasonfleet/basic-bb/README.md

+# Assessment

-# This was an assessment for a job application
+This was an assessment for a job application.
+The aim was to use a basic PHP back end.

 ## Files
 ```